kgtracy/cui-i18n/docs/customBuildInstructions.md

 # How to build your own translations

-You have 2 options
-  1. Build your translations on top of the default bundle, or
-  2. Build solely out of your own translations

 1. Set up your fork
   1. Fork this repo
   2. Clone the fork